UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 If you have any problems in the installation process, you can find help in the [official Tesseract compiling documentation](https://tesseract-ocr.github.io/tessdoc/Compiling).

-### 1.1.
+### 1.2.
 Installation of eScriptorium with Tesseract extensions
 At this point, a modified version of eScriptorium must be installed.

 There are several guides how to install eScriptorium:
 - [eScriptorium's full install instructions (English)](https://gitlab.com/scripta/escriptorium/-/wikis/full-install)
 - [Full install instructions (German) ](./Lokale_Installation_eScriptorium.md)

-Since further improvements are still being made to these installation instructions, it is recommend using one of the above guides for the installation and only instead of cloning the current eScriptorium repository, simply run the following command:
+Since further improvements are still being made to these installation instructions, it is recommended to use one of the above guides for the installation and, instead of cloning the current eScriptorium repository, simply run the following command:
 ```
 git clone https://github.com/JKamlah/eScriptorium/ -b extension-tesseract --single-branch